Four-year postgraduate programme in orthodontics

 Applicants should have graduated as a dentist (DDS or DMD) from a recognized institution.

-Before you can start one of the postgraduate programs in Orthodontics at universities in the Netherlands, you have to be registered as a dentist in the Netherlands (BIG registration), which also requires a Dutch language proficiency test.
+Before you can start one of the postgraduate programmes in Orthodontics at universities in the Netherlands, you have to be registered as a dentist in the Netherlands (BIG registration), which also requires a Dutch language proficiency test.

 The BIG registration has to be obtained before we can offer you a position at our Department